 At dawn on this year’s on spring equinox, a group of people gathered in Patagonia, Arizona, to declare the Sonoita Creek–Upper Santa Cruz River watershed the Pollinator Capital of the United States.
 An interpretative sign, erected in a pollinator garden on the village green, noted that hundreds of native bees, dozens of butterflies and moths, fourteen species of hummingbirds, and two species of nectar-feeding bats regularly frequent the flowers of native plants in this semi-arid landscape.
 But the Patagonia community has not merely been interested in how much pollinator diversity has been recorded throughout their binational watershed in the past.
 Its citizens, nonprofits and for-profits have joined forces to catalyze the Borderland Habitat Restoration Initiative (BHRI) that hopes to ensure a safer place for pollinators, their nectar sources, and larval host plants in the future as well.

-The rallying cry for BHRI is a deceptively simple-sounding phrase: food chain restoration.
-When local resident and world-renown ecologist Ron Pulliam coined this term, he wished to imply that ecological food webs needed to be restored from the bottom-up, by reinitiating hydrological flows that would stimulate plants at the base of the food chain to flower and fruit.
+The rallying cry for BHRI is a deceptively simple-sounding phrase: food chain restoration,a synonym of the phrase food web restoration which ecologist Andy Dobson has been employiong for nearly a decade.
+When local resident and world-renown ecologist Ron Pulliam began to employ this term to describe our work, he wished to imply that ecological food webs needed to be restored from the bottom-up, by reinitiating hydrological flows that would stimulate plants at the base of the food chain to flower and fruit.
 His working hypothesis is that certain habitats have a better chance of being fully restored by building food chains that support pollinators, frugivores, and herbivores as well as predators than by simply reintroducing “apex predators” such as jaguars or wolves that supposedly control ecosystems from the top down.
 But the term food chain restoration resonates for me at another level as well.
 If we bring wild pollinators back into the wild edges of working landscapes such as farms, ranches, and orchards, it is likely that they will provide yield stability to cultivated crops such as vegetables, legumes, fruits, and nuts upon which our society’s food security depends.

 Ecologist Ron Pulliam is out to test his “bottom up” restoration hypothesis in a series of carefully designed ecological restoration experiments situated along the floodplains of Sonoita Creek and its tributary, Harshaw Creek.
 The phenology of out plantings of pollinator-attracting shrubs is being monitored for the second year in a row, along with estimates of the intensity of floral visitation by pollinators.
 One goal is to determine how much influence these native shrub out plantings have on the “background pollinator fauna” of the surrounding area.